 Bring a large pot of water to a boil.

-Cover dish with foil and bake garlic in preheated oven until soft, about 30 minutes.
+Cover dish with foil and bake garlic in preheated oven until soft.

 Remove from oven and set aside.

 Once the water reaches a boil, carefully place the plums in boiling water.

 And allow to boil just until their skins burst, about 3 minutes.